 Warning!
 Only a qualified asbestos contractor is to package waste ACM.
 Double Bags Get bags from Store 1 (stock number 113-0029).
-Do not place more than 50 kg of waste ACM in each double Note: Asbestos bags are pre-labeled Bags and Drums For TDG regulated waste ACM in a single bag and drum, use a UN standardized drum with a certification code like the one at the right.
+Do not place more than 50 kg of waste ACM in each double bag.
+Note: Asbestos bags are pre-labeled Bags and Drums For TDG regulated waste ACM in a single bag and drum, use a UN standardized drum with a certification code like the one at the right.
 Contact the MMBU Environmental Technical Specialist to obtain a drum if required.
 Put on a completed waste label on the outside of the drum:

 BChydr 0 (1) CONTAINER ID CONTENTS SHIPPING NAME UN ORIGIN DATE Refer to MSDS if applicable A123 Waste Asbestos (insulation) White Asbestos UN2590 Burrard GS Jan 14/2005 BCH STOCK #222:0357 Obtain waste labe Specialist if neces ls from the MMBU Envir sary. onmental Technical For TDG regulated "Marking Instruction d waste ACM, fill in the v ons: TDG Regulated Wa vaste label per ste ACM".
-For Non TDG regu "Marking Instruction If drums were use labels that no long ulated waste ACM, fill in ons: Non TDG Regulated d before for another pur ger apply. the waste label per d Waste ACM." pose, remove any Other Packages For other packages of non TDG regulated waste ACM, wrap completed package with DANGER ASBESTOS tape DANG ASBES Caror and Lang Di Autorizan Pano Registrion Kot Proto Kee Registric In TOS week Macard only cher Colling the Area Also put on a com pleted waste label.
+For Non TDG regu "Marking Instruction If drums were use labels that no long ulated waste ACM, fill in ons: Non TDG Regulated d before for another pur ger apply. the waste label per d Waste ACM." pose, remove any Other Packages For other package completed package es of non TDG regulated ge with DANGER ASBES waste ACM, wrap STOS tape DANG ASBES Caror and Lang Di Autorizan Pano Registrion Kot Proto Kee Registric In TOS week Maanf only che Colling the Area Also put on a com pleted waste label.
 Transport Bins Put on completed waste label.